getify/You-Dont-Know-JS/scope-closures/ch5.md

 // Suzy
 ```

-Here, we are initializing the `studentName`, in this case to `"Suzy"` instead of `undefined`, by way of the `let` declaration statement form that's coupled with an assignment.
+Here, we are initializing the `studentName` (in this case, to `"Suzy"` instead of `undefined`) by way of the `let` declaration statement form that's coupled with an assignment.

-Alternately:
+Alternatively:

 ```js
 // ..